MohammadRezaGholamizadeh/NetCalendar/README.md

 - Add Date And Time To Calendar
 - Infrastructure Of Managing Time In Calendar
 - Easy Way To Convert Gregorian To Jalali And Jalali To Gregorian
+- Fixed The Documentation And Make It Easy To Use

 ![Logo](https://raw.githubusercontent.com/MohammadRezaGholamizadeh/NetCalendar/main/ReadmeCreator/Files/NetCalendar.png)